Kozea/WeasyPrint/pages/home.rst

 Current status
 --------------

-WeasyPrint 0.1 can fetch a remote web page from an URL, find and fetch associated stylesheets and images, and render it all to PDF or PNG.
+WeasyPrint 0.2 can fetch a remote web page from an URL, find and fetch associated stylesheets and images, and render it all to PDF or PNG.

-Floats, absolute positioning and tables are not supported yet, but WeasyPrint can already be useful for pages with “simple” layout.
+Floats and absolute positioning are not supported yet, but WeasyPrint can already be useful for pages with “simple” layout (ie. static positioning and tables.)
 See the `features </features/>`_ page for what exactly is supported or not.

-Tables (among other things) are being worked on and should be in the next version.
+Planned for 0.3: generated content with ``:before`` and ``:after``, CSS counters and ordered lists, SVG images.